oneboredcoder/zabbix-teams-webhook/README.md

    Go to **Administration** > **Media types** > Select *Microsoft Teams*

-   Change values in the *teamsURL* field with the webhook URL created in the first step, and *zabbixURL* with your Zabbix URL including *http://*/*https://* and trailing */* (this one is required for buttons in notification to work)
+   Change values in the *teamsURL* field with the webhook URL created in the first step, and *zabbixURL* with your Zabbix URL (including `https://` and trailing `/`) - this one is required for buttons in notification to work)

 ## To-do
 - [ ] Complete installation instruction